tgerighty/AGENTS.md/spiceflow.md

 > SUPER IMPORTANT! if you add a new route to a spiceflow app, use the spiceflow app state like `userId` to add authorization to the route. if there is no state then you can use functions like `getSession({request})` or similar.
 > make sure the current userId has access to the fetched or updated rows. this can be done by checking that the parent row or current row has a relation with the current userId. for example `prisma.site.findFirst({where: {users: {some: {userId }}}})`

+> IMPORTANT! spiceflow api client cannot be called server side to call a route!
+In that case instead you MUST call the server functions used in the route directly, otherwise the server would do fetch requests that would fail!

 always use `const {data, error} = await apiClient...` when calling spiceflow rpc. if data is already declared, give it a different name with `const {data: data2, error} = await apiClient...`. this pattern of destructuring is preferred for all apis that return data and error object fields.

 ## getting spiceflow docs